Pediatric Pharmacology

 Pediatric pharmacology is the study of the effects of drugs in children and the application of pharmacological principles to pediatric patient care.
 It is a specialized area of clinical pharmacology that takes into account the unique physiological and developmental characteristics of children, such as differences in body size, metabolism, and organ function.

-Pediatric pharmacologists work closely with pediatricians, neonatologists, and other healthcare professionals to optimize drug therapy for infants, children, and adolescents.
-They also participate in clinical trials to evaluate the safety and efficacy of drugs in children and to develop evidence-based guidelines for their use.
+Pediatric pharmacologists collaborate with pediatricians, neonatologists, and other healthcare professionals to optimize drug therapy for infants, children, and adolescents.
+They also contribute to clinical trials to assess the safety and efficacy of drugs in children and to establish evidence-based guidelines for their use.

 One of the challenges in pediatric pharmacology is the limited availability of data on drug safety and efficacy in children.
-Many drugs are initially developed and tested in adults, and pediatric studies may be limited or non-existent.
-Pediatric pharmacologists must use pharmacokinetic and pharmacodynamic principles, as well as knowledge of the developmental changes in drug metabolism and elimination, to extrapolate dosing regimens from adult studies or to design new studies in children.
+Since most drugs were initially developed and tested in adults, pediatric studies might be limited or absent.
+Pediatric pharmacologists evaluated pharmacokinetic and pharmacodynamic principles along with developmental changes in drug metabolism and elimination to extrapolate dosing regimens from adult studies or design new studies in children.